-The Company has three main revenue segments: navigation services provided to the overflying ('en-route') air traffic over Hungary, terminal air navigation services in the approach area of Liszt Ferenc International Airport, and navigation in the upper airspace of Kosovo.
-From 2015 both the Hungarian en-route and terminal services were provided within the framework of the performance scheme.
+The Company has three main revenue segments: navigation services provided to the overflight traffic ('enroute') over Hungary, terminal air navigation services in the approach area of Liszt Ferenc International Airport, and navigation in the upper airspace of Kosovo.
+From 2015 both the Hungarian enroute and terminal services were provided within the framework of the performance scheme.
 From 2015 only the costs of air navigation in Kosovo upper airspace had been settled under the full cost recovery scheme.

-In the Hungarian en-route and in the terminal segment, within the framework of performance plan scheme, 'reference periods' are set for determining unit prices (5 years); for which periods performance plans should be prepared including the costs and turnover expected in the reference period.
+In the Hungarian en-route and in the terminal segment, within the framework of performance plan scheme, 'reference periods' are set for determining unit prices (for 5 years); for which periods performance plans should be prepared including the costs and turnover expected in the reference period.
 This will be used by the Company as a basis to calculate the annual unit prices, based on which the revenues will be realized.
 The performance scheme transfers part of the cost- and traffic risks on air navigation service providers.
 Revenue adjustments due to traffic risk sharing, inflation adjustments, uncontrollable costs, or terminal navigation under- or overrecoveries do not have an immediate impact on the Company's revenues as the differences will be reflected in the new unit prices charged to airspace users in later aviation years.

-In the terminal segment, based on the EU Regulation No. 391/2013 Member States with airports with fewer than 225,000 air transport movements per year (the Liszt Ferenc International Airport is like this, too), service providers may decide not to bear the traffic risk, that may stay on the side of the airspace users.
-Hungary did make the relevant reports to the European Commission, therefore, during the 5 years reference period, began in 2015, the Company does not have to bear any traffic risk regarding the terminal navigation services.
+In the terminal segment, based on the EU Regulation No. 391/2013 Member States with airports with less than 225,000 air transport movements per year (Liszt Ferenc International Airport, the largest airport in Hungary is in this category), service providers may decide not to bear the traffic risk, that may stay on the side of the airspace users.
+Hungary submitted the relevant reports to the European Commission in June 2013, therefore, during the second reference period effective between 2015-2019, the Company does not have to bear any traffic risk regarding the terminal navigation services.

 In the Kosovo segment operating in a full cost recovery scheme the unit rates are determined by using forecasted service units and relating costs estimated previously.
-The actual number of service units and actual costs might differ which differences are then compensated via a rectifying method; as a main rule the over- or undercharging of the particular year 'n' is adjusted in the calculation of the charging rate of 'n+2'.
+The actual number of service units and actual costs might differ which differences are then compensated via a rectifying method; as a main rule the under- or overcharging of the particular year 'n' is adjusted in the calculation of the charging rate of 'n+2'.
 The Kosovo airspace is part of the common Serbia-Montenegro-KFOR en-route charging zone.
 All the costs and income relating to the provision of the service are included in the cost base of Serbia-Montenegro-KFOR in alignment with the principles of the EUROCONTROL en-route charges system.